ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getCaptions*

-Retrieves the current state of the Captions setting, indicating whether captions are enabled or disabled.
-This function is essential for media players to determine the global captions preference and ensure consistent user experience across playback sessions.
+Retrieves the current status of captions, indicating whether they are enabled or disabled.
+This function helps users confirm their caption settings, ensuring accessibility preferences are met for an improved viewing experience.

 ### Related Functions
-[setCaptions](#setCaptions) : Enables or disables the Captions setting globally.
+[setCaptions](#setCaptions) : Allows users to enable or disable captions based on their preferences.

 ### Events